Send the link below via email or IMCopy

 Marbury v.
 Madison

-The Supreme Court, led by Chief Justice John Marshall, said that it did not have the authority and that the law that said it had the authority was unconstitutional.
+The Supreme Court, led by Chief Justice John Marshall, said that it did not have the authority to force Madison to deliver the commission, and that the law that said it had the authority was unconstitutional.

 1. the Constitution is the Supreme law of the land.

 2. the Constitution must be followed when it conflicts with other laws.